 - Follow a balanced diet rich in vitamin C and calcium to reduce the risk of getting gum diseases.

-- Get your teeth professionally cleaned by a hygienist to remove plaque and tartar deposits.
-A hygienist is able to reach the locations that are hard for the brush and floss to access.
+- Get your teeth professionally cleaned by our hygienist to remove plaque and tartar deposits.
+Our hygienist is able to reach the locations that are hard for the brush and floss to access.

 - Quit smoking.

 For further inqueries, visit www.nicklesdental.com or book an appointment with us at (864) 244-3211.